Operational Policy 2.4 – Planning for school sites

 What is the ideal school site land area?

-The revised policy maintains the previous size requirements for primary and secondary schools along with the potential size reductions where they are co-located with public open space incorporating sport or recreation facilities.
-Where public open space is proposed to be co-located, as per current practice, the Department of Education and local government enter into a shared use agreement to outline management, cost and maintenance sharing/obligations.
+The policy sets out size requirements for public primary and secondary schools of four hectares and 10 hectares respectively along with the potential size reductions where they are co-located with public open space incorporating sport or recreation facilities.
+Where public open space is proposed to be co-located, the Department of Education and local government should enter into a shared use agreement to outline management, cost and maintenance sharing/obligations.
 As these will vary depending on locational and contextual factors, it is recommended that discussions between stakeholders begin as early as possible in the planning process.

 Additional and supplementary facilities

 The State Government has made a commitment to facilitate the co-location of child care services with primary school sites where it identifies a need.
-The Department of Education may also need additional land to provide additional/special education services.
-The ability for the Department of Education to request additional land to be set aside for acquisition for the purpose of additional or supplementary facilities such as the above, has been clarified in the revised policy.
+The Department of Education may also need additional land to be set aside to provide additional/special education services.
+The policy clarifies the Department of Education’s ability to request additional land to be set aside for acquisition for these services.

 What work should be undertaken to a school site ahead of ceding?

-In recent years, the Department of Education has experienced substantial costs to bring ceded school sites up to a developable standard and ensure sufficient developable area is achieved for the school.
-The early and improved engagement processes are expected to result in higher standard sites being identified and provided for schools.
+In previous years, the Department of Education has experienced substantial costs to bring ceded school sites up to a developable standard and ensure a sufficient developable area is achieved for the school.
+Early engagement processes are expected to result in higher standard sites identified for schools.
 It is intended that issues relating to topography, environmental, geotechnical, water management and infrastructure provision associated with school sites are resolved through the structure planning process.

-While the policy outlines school site selection criteria, it is recognised that the opportunities, limitations and locational features of an area or site will often need to be balanced to derive the most appropriate outcome and in some situations, it may be necessary to use a built-form response to overcome site constraints.
+While the policy outlines school site selection criteria, the opportunities, limitations and locational features of an area or site will often need to be balanced to derive the most appropriate outcome and in some situations, it may be necessary to use a built-form response to overcome site constraints.

-It is expected that a school site will be ceded in an unencumbered state and that basic site works (fill and drain) to match in with the broader subdivision area and vegetation clearing will have been completed or other satisfactory arrangements made with the Department of Education.
+It is expected that a school site will be ceded in an unencumbered state, that basic site works (fill and drain) to match in with the broader subdivision area and any necessary vegetation clearing will have been completed, or other satisfactory arrangements, made with the Department of Education.
 All abutting roads should be constructed to levels that will match or coordinate with the school site and all appropriate infrastructure services have been made available to the site.

-Subdividers/landowners and clearing agencies (such as local government) should liaise with the Department of Education prior to endorsing the clearance of subdivision conditions relating to fill and drain, road construction, clearing of vegetation, and infrastructure provision where a school site is part of the subdivision area.
-Where a school site may not be required for the short-to-medium term, or in situations where it may be desirable for vegetation to be retained, the Department of Education may apply its discretion in the clearing of subdivision conditions.
+Subdividers/landowners and clearing agencies, such as local government, should liaise with the Department of Education before endorsing the clearance of subdivision conditions relating to fill and drain, road construction, clearing of vegetation, and infrastructure provision where a school site is part of the subdivision area.
+The Department of Education may apply its discretion in the clearing of subdivision conditions if a school site is not required in the short-to-medium term, or where it is desirable for vegetation to be retained.

 What is being done to assist with traffic issues around school sites?

 Movement network, traffic and parking issues continue to be raised as key issues affecting the day-to-day operation of schools.
-The sections of the policy relating to traffic and movement have been expanded and clarified, with an additional appendix incorporated to provide strategic guidance and facilitate the objectives of the Department of Transport’s Your Move schools program.
+These issues are addressed in sections of the policy relating to traffic and movement including an appendix that provides strategic guidance and facilitate the objectives of the Department of Transport’s and Major Infrastructure’s Your Move schools program.

-The policy has been revised to require a minimum of three road frontages around proposed schools, as well as other design requirements including better coordinated crossovers and intersections to ensure more parking, bus embayments and set down/pick up areas can be provided to assist with traffic flow around schools.
+The policy requires a minimum of three road frontages around proposed schools, as well as other design requirements including better coordinated crossovers and intersections to ensure more parking, bus embayments and set down/pick up areas can be provided to assist with traffic flow around schools.

 Who is responsible for construction of roads adjacent to school sites?